- Home

 Shelters and rescues often have purebred dogs, so try a search here first.

-If you can’t find a Finnish Lapphund and you decide to contact a breeder, make sure they’re responsible and do not exhibit any puppy mill red flags.
-Because of this breed’s susceptibility to eye problems and hip dysplasia, ask to see the medical clearances or tests performed on either the puppy or the parents.
+If you can't find a pup at a shelter and you decide to contact a Finnish Lapphund breeder, make sure they're responsible and do not exhibit any puppy mill red flags.
+Because of this breed's susceptibility to eye problems and hip dysplasia, ask to see the medical clearances or tests performed on either the puppy or the parents.

 References